-The Summer Lecture Series welcomes a range of leading academic speakers whose research explores an annual theme and is underpinned by the rich collections held at The Nationals Archives.
+The Summer Lecture Series welcomes a range of leading academic speakers, whose research explores an annual theme and is underpinned by the rich collections held at The National Archives.

 The purpose of the series is to showcase the breadth of pioneering academic research which has drawn on records held at The National Archives, and to highlight our own growing research programme as an Independent Research Organisation.

 The series is generously sponsored by the Friends of The National Archives.

 18 July–29 August 2019 at The National Archives